Skip advert

 It only got a 75 per cent score in the safety-assist category, but that’s not to say the GLA doesn’t come with any driver-assistance tech.
 In fact, every model includes lane-keeping assist, Active Brake Assist, cruise control, auto headlights and rain-sensing wipers.

 Top-of-the-line AMG Line Premium Plus versions also have adaptive cruise control, blind-spot monitoring, lane-change assist and other ADAS tech as standard, but you can add it to lower-spec models by adding the optional Driving Assistance package for £1,495.
-Although it is worth noting that less expensive cars and some of the GLA’s rivals such as the Audi Q3 come with this technology as standard.
+Although it is worth noting that less expensive cars and some of the GLA’s rivals, such as the Audi Q3, come with this technology as standard.

 The Mercedes GLA didn’t make it onto our most recent list of the best cars to own, which is based on the results of our Driver Power owner satisfaction survey.
-However, the A-Class hatchback (which the GLA is based on) finished in 11th place out of the 50 cars included in the survey, and Mercedes as a brand came second out of 31 brands in our best car manufacturer rankings.
+However, the Mercedes A-Class hatchback (which the GLA is based on) finished in 11th place out of the 50 cars included in the survey, and Mercedes as a brand came second out of 31 brands in our best car manufacturer rankings.
 Subaru finished first this time around.

 Buying and owning